"What?!" Jennifer gasped. "Missing? Are you sure?"

 "I'm fine.
 I was a bit unnerved earlier."

 "I talked to Patrick again.
-We're going to add more cameras, so at least we'll cover the back yard and the alley, and also upgrade some other parts of the system."
+We're going to add more cameras, so at least we'll cover the back yard and the alley, and upgrade some other parts of the system."

 "Have you ever considered moving to a place where we could have a fully gated and walled setup?"

 I shook my head, "I love this house and I love living in this area.
 I don't want to move.
 And even then, what would we do?
-Keep the kids captive in the compound?"
+Keep the kids captive in the Compound?"

 I nodded, "I think that's a good idea, at least for the kids who go to school."